Sage-Bionetworks-Workflows/dockstore-workflow-scrna/README.md

-# RNASeq-CWLTools
+# SSRNA-CWL Workflow
-Shareable CWL tools for RNA sequencing analysis
+This workflow processes single cell RNA sequencing data from the 10X Genomics Platform